 The 1921 census for England and Wales can only be viewed via Findmypast.co.uk.
 However, although you will need to register with the website to access 1921 census records, they are not part of a subscription package so you do not need to subscribe.

 Access the 1921 census for England and Wales here

 Record transcripts for the 1921 census cost £2.50 to view and original record images cost £3.50.
-Pro subscribers to Findmypast get a 10% discount.
+Pro subscribers to Findmypast get a 10% discount (although only if you have an annual renewing subscription).
 If you are planning to access the census many times and you are considering taking out a subscription, you can read more about what a pro subscription package to Findmypast offers in our guide to subscription websites.

 It is possible to book a slot to view the 1921 census for free at three hubs: The National Archives in Kew; Manchester Central Library and the National Library of Wales in Aberystwyth but demand is expected to be high.

 The 1921 census for Scotland will be released later in the year.

 To view 1921 census records online for England and Wales, follow these simple steps: